 Examples of Virtual Reality in retail

 In words of Mycoskie, “there’s so much e-commerce today, you have to come up with new reasons to go to stores”.
 And Toms shoes company chain is one nice example of VR for retail.
-They put Samsung VR headsets into 100 of their stores with promotional video, and use it as a tool for new exciting experiences for customers.
-As part of company’s campaign to donate a pair of shoes for every pair sold, the video shows a trip to Peru with panoramic views of schools and kids getting boxes of shoes.
+They put Samsung VR headsets into 100 of their stores with a promotional video, and use it as a tool for new exciting experiences for customers.
+As part of the company’s campaign to donate a pair of shoes for every pair sold, the video shows a trip to Peru with panoramic views of schools and kids getting boxes of shoes.

 In 2017, online shopping giant Alibaba introduced their version of full VR shopping experience.
 While still being in works, the concept is a virtual reality device that allows to walk through a store and buy products.
 Their promo video teases digitally created store aisles, with all-angle product views, prices, purchase options, etc. Will it become real?
 We just have to wait and see.
 Along with Alibaba, few other retail companies like Tesco, Adidas, Ikea, Cisco, Coop have also delved into virtual reality tours for customers.